February 9, 2022

-4-H Alberta is directly following AHS guidelines related to COVID-19.
-We are listening to our community and working with AHS to provide clarity and support wherever possible to continue to support the development of our youth.
+4-H Alberta is listening to our community and working with AHS to provide clarity and support wherever possible to continue to support the development of our youth.

 We will update our 4-H community with new information as soon as it becomes available.

 As COVID-19 guidelines and restrictions can change quickly, we encourage our 4-H community to visit the Alberta government website for the most recent updates.
 The links to AHS COVID-19 information and resources can be found under the Links & Resources heading.

 On September 29, 4-H Alberta heard back from AHS and received clarification on some key questions raised by our community.
 4-H Alberta will continue to follow AHS requirements directly.
 All 4-H activities must follow one of the options AHS has provided for indoor activities as well as any additional requirements of any facilities used for 4-H activities.

 Youth (under 18) sport, fitness, recreation and performance activities (September 16, 2021) *These guidelines apply to youth (under 18) ONLY.